JonKing93/Paleo-DA-Hackathon--October-2022/source/gridfile/gridfile.rst

 *Load Interface*
 ++++++++++++++++
-One of the most useful feature of ``gridfile`` catalogues is the ability to load data from any portion of the catalogue usingthe ``load`` command.
+One of the most useful feature of ``gridfile`` catalogues is the ability to load data from any portion of the catalogue using the ``load`` command.
 This command allows users to load data arrays that may span multiple files, and even multiple file formats, without needing to interact with any of the individual files.

 Furthermore, the ``load`` command allows users to load specific subsets of the data catalogue by querying specific metadata values.
 The use of human-readable metadata, rather than array indices or other syntaxes, helps make code more readable and easier to use.